dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> The teacher who is indeed wise does not bid you to enter the house of his wisdom but rather leads you to the threshold of your mind.
+> A man's growth is seen in the successive choirs of his friends
-> - Kahlil Gibran
+> - Ralph Waldo Emerson